crewcrew23/intersection-of-triangles/README.md

+# dependency for run
+you need any compiler GCC or Clang instaled Cmake and make that all!

 # About
 I tried to do homework from MIPT, where the input is a set of points as described in text.txt